Code generation#

 attributes (as optional attributes may be omitted to save memory) is generally

-stored in *.zap
+stored in *.zap files.

 The selection of enabled clusters and files is done using